JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `editColony`

-Called to change the metadat associated with a colony.
+Called to change the metadata associated with a colony.
 Expected to be a IPFS hash of a JSON blob, but not enforced to any degree by the contracts

 **Parameters**